EkoCommunications/AmityAndroidJet/amity-remote-mediator/README.md

 ##### fetchFirstPage

-Trigger a network request to fetch the first page.
+Trigger a network request to fetch the first page to acquire the first next and previous tokens.

 ##### fetch

-Trigger a network request to fetch a next page.
+Trigger a network request with a specific token.

 ##### tableName